 It has been 3 years since the Sustainable Development Goals (SDGs) were launched.
-This anniversary is both a celebration and a gentle global reminder for committed cross-sector, multi-stakeholder action.
+This anniversary is both a celebration and a gentle global goals reminder for committed cross-sector, multi-stakeholder action.

-Global Ambitions: 17 Goals
+Global ambitions: 17 goals

 Since 2015, the larger global ambition has been to slow down climate change, end poverty, and tackle inequalities within and between countries.
 The specifics laid out in the 17 global goals have created an agenda for discussion and a road plan for action.
-Thus, climate change call for action is both it’s own goal (SDG 13: Climate Action), and represented in a number of other goals (SDG 11 Sustainable Cities; SDG 14 Life Below Water, SDG 15 Life on Land).
+Thus, climate change call for action is both its own goal (SDG 13: Climate Action) and represented in a number of other goals (SDG 11: Sustainable Cities; SDG 14: Life Below Water, SDG 15: Life on Land).

-Global business to take the lead.
+Global business to take the lead

-The Road to Sustainability starts with clear priorities.
+The road to sustainability starts with clear priorities.